IC at IC: IceCube can constrain the intrinsic charm of the proton: Acknowledgments

 For Case (C) we use the same shape of the intrinsic charm differential cross section as before, but with a reduced normalization.
 The normalization is this case is such that the total $d\sigma/d x_F \approx 25 \, \mu$b at $x_F \approx 0.32$.
 The highest $x_F$ at which a measurement has been made by the LEBC-MPS collaboration is $x_F \approx 0.32$.
 A future experiment which can measure the differential cross section at a higher $x_F$ will be invaluable for this field.

+LEBC-MPS collaboration measure the cross sections for $D^\pm$, $D^0$, and $\bar{D}^0$ and present their differential cross sections for the sum of all these particles.
+They do not discuss the measurement of $D_s^\pm$ in Ref.\,\cite{Ammar:1988ta}.
+We estimate the contribution of $D_s^\pm$ by normalizing the contribution of $D^\pm$, $D^0$, and $\bar{D}^0$ from the model of Ref.\,\cite{Gutierrez:1998bc} to the data.
+Since all the $D$ cross sections are related to each other, this gives us the contribution of $D_s^\pm$ which we use in all the three cases.

-Future experiment using different beam energies, and nuclear targets can deduce the energy dependence and nuclear dependence of the cross section.
+It is possible that intrinsic charm is smaller than what is assumed here.
+In such a case, the intrinsic charm contribution to the atmospheric prompt neutrinos will decrease proportionately.
+Due to the rigorous theoretical nature of intrinsic charm, some amount of intrinsic charm should be present in the proton.
+Future experiments using different beam energies, and nuclear targets can measure the energy dependence and nuclear dependence of the intrinsic charm cross section more reliably.
 Such a measurement will reduce most of the uncertainties in the calculations of the prompt neutrinos flux due to intrinsic charm.

+The differential cross sections for the various charmed mesons and hadrons due to intrinsic charm for Case A and Case C are shown in Fig.\,\ref{fig:Differential cross sections}.

+{\bf The case for Intrinsic Charm} QCD predicts two distinct contributions to the heavy quark distributions in light hadrons such as the proton.
+The primary contribution comes from gluon splitting $g \to q \bar q$ -- the mechanism incorporated into the DGLAP pQCD evolution of structure functions.
+The resulting heavy-quark distribution falls as a power of $1-x$ faster than the gluon distribution, and it is thus only important at low momentum fraction $x$.

+In addition to the gluon splitting mechanism, a second contribution to the charm distribution $c(x,Q^2)$, which dominates at high $x$, comes from QCD diagrams in which the heavy quark pair is attached by two or more gluons to the valence quarks of the proton; it thus depends on the nonperturbative intrinsic structure of the proton\,\cite{Brodsky:1984nx,Brodsky:1980pb}.
+Intrinsic charm has rigorous theoretical motivation and is a first principle prediction of QCD.
+It can also be analyzed using OPE\,\cite{Brodsky:1980pb,Polyakov:1998rb}.
+A typical intrinsic contribution comes from the $q \bar q$ cut of the hadron self-energy diagrams analogous to light-by-light diagrams.
+One can use the operator product expansion to show that the resulting $q \bar q$ probability $P_{q \bar q}$ falls as $1/M^2_q$, in contrast to the $1/M^4_\ell$ behavior in Abelian QED\,\cite{Brodsky:1981se,Franz:2000ee}.

+The intrinsic charm distribution in the charm structure function of the proton is thus associated with the five-quark Fock state $|uud c \bar{c}\rangle$ of its light front wavefunction defined at fixed light-front time $\tau = t+z/c$ in the frame-independent eigensolution of the QCD Light-Front Hamiltonian.
+The probability distribution in invariant mass $dP_{q \bar q}/ M^2$ falls as $1/M^4$ and is thus maximal in the proton light front wavefunction at mininum off-shellness\,\cite{Brodsky:1984nx,Franz:2000ee}.
+This occurs when all of the constituents in the hadron Fock state have the same rapidity; i.e., when they are all at rest in the parent hadron's rest frame.
+Equal rapidity implies that the quark's light-front momentum $x = k^+/ P^+ $ is proportional to its transverse mass: $x_q = (m^2_q + k^2_\perp)/ (\sum^5_{i =1} m^2_q + k^2_\perp)$.
+Thus the heavy quarks carry most of the LF momentum of the proton.
+This key feature is incorporated by the BHPS model\,\cite{Brodsky:1980pb,Brodsky:1981se} for the intrinsic charm contribution to the $c(x,Q^2)$ and other heavy quark distributions.